 Subgrantees will have very limited ability to change the program operating plan and scope of services as originally outlined in their approved grant application.
-Any changes subsequent to receiving the award will be required to go through a formal program amendment and approval process.
+Any changes subsequent to receiving the award will be required to go through a formal program or budget amendment and approval process.
 Subgrantees must obtain the prior approval of GaDOE via an amendment whenever any of the following actions are anticipated:

 - 1. Revisions of the scope or objectives of the project (regardless of whether there is an associated budget revision).
 Revisions to the scope of application may include, but not limited to, change in times of operation, facilities or increase target number of students. - 2.
-Changes in key personnel (fiscal agent, superintendent/CEO/executive director, or program director) - 3.
+Changes in key personnel (fiscal agent, superintendent/CEO/executive director, program director, or co-applicant) - 3.
 Obtain the services of a third party to perform activities that are central to the purpose of the award.
-This approval requirement is in addition to the approval requirement of 2 C.F.R. §§ 200.317-326, but does not apply to the procurement of equipment, supplies, and general support services. - 4.
-A request for prior approval of any budget revision resulting in a 10% variance of a given function code.
+This approval requirement is in addition to the approval requirement of 2 C.F.R. §§ 200.317-326, but does not apply to the procurement of equipment, supplies, and general support services.